 Revenues increased \$253.6 million (7%) during the nine months ended September 30, 1999 compared to the nine months ended September 30, 1998, which reflected growth in substantially all of our reportable operating segments despite the effects of the disposition of non-strategic businesses.
-Significant contributing factors which gave rise to such increase included substantial growth in the volume of mortgage services provided and an increase in the amount of royalty fees received from our franchised brands, within both our travel and real estate franchise segments.
+Adjusted EBITDA also increased \$250.0 million (21%) for the same periods.
+Significant contributing factors which gave rise to such increases included substantial growth in the volume of mortgage services provided and an increase in the amount of royalty fees received from our franchised brands, within both our travel and real estate franchise segments.
 In addition, we experienced strong growth and efficiencies within our direct marketing businesses.
-Revenues included the operating results of NPC, which was acquired in April 1998, for all nine months in 1999 compared to the post acquisition period in 1998.
-A detailed discussion of revenue trends from 1998 to 1999 is included in the section entitled "Results of Reportable Operating Segments -- Nine Months Ended September 30, 1999 vs. Nine Months Ended September 30, 1998."
+Revenues and Adjusted EBITDA included the operating results of NPC, which was acquired in April 1998, for all nine months in 1999 compared to the post acquisition period in 1998 to 1999 is included in the section entitled "Results of Reportable Operating Segments - Nine Months Ended September 30, 1999 vs. Nine Months Ended September 30, 1998."